Dead Forever: Live at Sphere: Leg 2 (2025)

 New visuals displayed during the second leg of the residency, 2025.

 The second leg of the residency saw the introduction of 20 new visual displays, including the Grateful Dead's "dancing bear" icons displayed on blotter paper, a neon green vector graphic resembling early coin-operated video games, a display of Grateful Dead themed neon signs, the Yosemite Valley, a stained glass mural, and dancing characters from the rear cover of the Grateful Dead's From the Mars Hotel album packaging.
 Additionally, the second leg featured an elaborate ‘system failure’ prank graphic designed to make it look as though the Sphere's visual display had crashed and was rebooting mid-performance.

 Throughout the residency, the band made several tributes to founding Grateful Dead bassist Phil Lesh, who died in October 2024.
 On opening night of the second leg, the band debuted their version of the Spencer Davis Group's "Gimme Some Lovin'," a song Lesh famously sang as a duet with the late Brent Mydland.
 Throughout the opening weekend, instead of the usual “newscaster” voiceover played between the landing and the encore, the crowd heard audio of Lesh speaking in a 2010 TV interview with Tucker Carlson.
 The interview clip was also reprised during the residency's final show in May.
 The band also performed "Box of Rain," Lesh's signature composition, during the second night of the opening weekend.

 Visual tributes to Lesh included vintage photos of him interspersed with images of Jerry Garcia, which expanded on the prior year's visuals which had featured only Garcia.
 At the conclusion of each concert, Lesh's silhouette appeared in the closing graphic of the Haight-Ashbury house.

 Opera singer Renée Fleming joined the group during a performance of the group's performance of "Space" on April 18.

+The second leg of the residency represented some of the final performances made by founding member Bob Weir prior to his death in January 2026.